 It’s rare to have OA without a leaky gut.
-Fortunately it’s easy to identify the causes of leaky gut and fix it!
+Fortunately, it’s easy to identify the causes of leaky gut and fix it!

-If fixing your diet and gut do not stop leaky gut and arthritis inflammation, then we look for other root causes of inflammation.
+If fixing your diet and gut does not stop leaky gut and arthritis inflammation, then we look for other root causes of inflammation.
 Inflammation doesn’t happen in a vacuum without triggers.
 Even if you have a genetic susceptibility, something in your environment triggers the process.
 We look for these sources of inflammation:

 - Stress chemistry – yup, stress creates inflammation!

 - Obesity – abdominal fat cells pump out inflammatory cytokines.

 - High blood sugar, high insulin, or hypoglycemia are all inflammatory.

 - Chronic infections such as UTIs, vaginal BV or yeast, Epstein Barr, HPV, and Herpes, among others.